Localization and Eigenvalue Statistics for the Lattice Anderson model with Discrete Disorder

 We may understand this definition by considering various cases.
 Initially, $x$ is resonant to $E_1$ by construction, so the probability that $x$ is resonant is 1, not $\tfrac{1}{N} < \veps$.
 However, the probability that \textit{other} sites are resonant to $E_1$ is $< \veps$ as in (\ref{P00}).

-The accumulation of probability bounds works as in (\ref{P00}), except in the case where $B_{k-1}$ contains $x$ and $\hat{n}_{k-1}(B_{k-1}) = 1$.
-In this case, the randomness-induced movement of the eigenvalues (demonstrated in Proposition \ref{prop:3.3}) does not lead to a factor $\veps$ because $E_{k+1}$ follows the eigenvalue.
+The subsequent accumulation of small probability factors works as in (\ref{mathbfE2}), except in the case where $B_{k-1}$ contains $x$ and $\hat{n}_{k-1}(B_{k-1}) = 1$.
+In this case, the randomness-induced movement of the eigenvalues (demonstrated in Proposition \ref{prop:3.3}) does not lead to smallness as in the factor $\veps^{\mathbf{1}_D/4}$ of (\ref{mathbfE2}), because $E_{k+1}$ can follow an eigenvalue.
 Blocks not containing $x$ are unaffected, because the potentials used to produce eigenvalue movement are disjoint from the ones that determine $E_{k+1}$.
-When $\hat{n}_{k-1}(B_{k-1}) > 1$, the spread argument works even for $B_{x,k}$; although $E_{k+1}$ is chosen near one of the eigenvalues, the demonstrated lower bound on the spread pushes at least one eigenvalue out of $I_{\veps_{k+1}}(E_{k+1})$, with probability $1-\tfrac{1}{N-1}$.
-Thus if $\hat{n}_k(B_k) = \hat{n}_{k-1}(B_{k-1})>1$, the factor $\veps$ is available.
+By case 2 of Proposition \ref{prop:3.3}, when $\hat{n}_{k-1}(B_{k-1}) > 1$, the spread argument works even for $B_{x,k}$; although $E_{k+1}$ is chosen near one of the eigenvalues, the demonstrated lower bound on the spread pushes at least one eigenvalue out of $I_{\veps_{k+1}}(E_{k+1})$, with probability $1-\tfrac{1}{N-1}$.
+Thus if $\hat{n}_{k-1}(B_{k-1})>1$, a small power of $\veps$ is available as in (\ref{mathbfE2}).

-We use (\ref{Q1})-(\ref{Q1a}) to define an associated weighted sum
+We use (\ref{Q1})-(\ref{Q1'}) to define an associated weighted sum